mymindwentblvnk/hoergewohnheiten/README.md

 * My favorite music label
 * My favorite genre per day/week/year/ever
 * What music do I like the most if it is cloudy outside?
-* What music is best for me is best for me when the sun is shining?
+* What music is best for me when the sun is shining?
-* What energy must a song have to fit the weather?
+* What energy must a song have to fit my morning routine?
 * If enough data is collected I can generate a playlist every morning based on the weather.

 ## What Is Needed?